Gheorghe24/Gheorghe24/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working on designing my github account
+- 🔭 I’m currently working in a romanian tech company
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Spring
 - 👯 I’m looking to collaborate on with creative people
 - 🤔 I’m looking for help with Backend (JAVA, ORACLE maybe frameworks)
 - 💬 Ask me about everything